-I am a technical reviewer for this book.
+I was a technical reviewer for this book.

 Gradle is a build tool heavily used in development projects based on the Java Platform.

 Gradle Essentials is the book I would have liked to read when I started using Gradle.
 It gives the reader the necessary guidance to get started without prior knowledge of Gradle.
 There is no complex topics requiring understanding the internals of Gradle.
 The authors provide practical information that can immediately be applied in the typical stages of software development lifecycle: development, testing, continuous integration and also deployment.

 In addition to tackling key features of Gradle, the book also contains a couple of great tips that are time savers in Java projects.

 Some of my Favorites Tidbits

 Among many other features described in the book, I found the two following tips very valuable:

 - Gradle Daemon in Chapter 1: Java is known to be slow to start.
 When compiling, or running tests, it can be frustrating to have to wait for the build tool to warm up before getting some results.
 The Gradle daemon addresses this problem.

 - Running a Web Application in Chapter 3: If your project is a classic Java web site that typically results in a war file, you probably have to include documentation to explain how to deploy the war file after having installed a web site container, like Tomcat for example.
 In chapter 3 the author provides a solution that can reduce all the documentation to: